adam-25/DevSearch/README.md

     - password                          -> (password you want to set)
     - Instance                          -> db.t3.micro
     - Public access                     -> Yes
-    - Create or Select Security group which has inbound rules Type HTTP and source from 0.0.0.0/0
+    - Create or Select Security group which has inbound rules Type HTTP, HTTPS and source from 0.0.0.0/0
     - Select Additional Configuration according to your usage of DB.
 ```

 ### Setup S3 bucket on AWS

 <ul>
-  <li>Search S3 and create S3 bucket.</li>
+  <li>Search S3 and create it on AWS.</li>
-  <li>Follow the steps and uncheck Block all public access</li>
+  <li>Follow the steps and uncheck Block all public access.</li>
   <li>Create S3 bucket.</li>
   <li>After Successfully creating S3 bucket, go to permissions -> Edit Bucket policy.</li>
 </ul>

   ```
-    Add Following bucket policy and Save Changes.
+    Add following bucket policy and Save Changes.

     {
       "Version": "2012-10-17",